AI INU (AIINU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AI INU Historical Price

-According to the latest data gathered on AI INU live price page, the current price of AI INU is 0.00152214USD.
-The circulating supply of AI INU(AIINU) is 434.94M AIINU , giving it a market capitalization of $661.79K.
+According to the latest data gathered on AI INU live price page, the current price of AI INU is 0.00158204USD.
+The circulating supply of AI INU(AIINU) is 434.94M AIINU , giving it a market capitalization of $688.10K.

 The AI INU Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIINU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.